Find Schools

 Time Management: Managing one’s own time and the time of others.

-In the United States, there were 8,300 jobs for Musical Instrument Repairer or Tuner in 2016.
+There were about 8,300 jobs for Musical Instrument Repairer or Tuner in 2016 (in the United States).
 New jobs are being produced at a rate of 1.2% which is below the national average.
 The Bureau of Labor Statistics predicts 100 new jobs for Musical Instrument Repairer or Tuner by 2026.
-Due to new job openings and attrition, there will be an average of 700 job openings in this field each year.
+The BLS estimates 700 yearly job openings in this field.

 undefined